Gauro/tesseract_ocr/README.md

 |   |   └── __init__.py
 |   ├── reference_material
 |   |   └── requirement.txt
+|   |   └── Tesseract_Leptonica_InstallationGuide.txt
+|   |   └── sample_input
-|   |   └── Tesseracr_OCR_Installation.docx
+|   |   └── sample_outputs
 ├── README.md
 ├── MANIFEST.in
 └── setup.py
 ```

 - Tesseract offers good extractions on good quality of input documents.
-In case of poor quality documents, can use
+In case of poor quality documents, we can make
-  Character Level Confidence of extractions in identiying error in extraction (advisable to perform extractions in HOCR
+  use of Character Level Confidence of extractions in identiying error in extraction (advisable to perform extractions
-  format)
+  in HOCR format to get char level extractions with confidence scores)

 - To have a further in depth understanding of the workings of Tesseract, please refer
   https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/33418.pdf